Toronto tourist attractions can just mean the best parts of town!

 In a big city like Toronto, there’s always so much going on!
 If you’re visiting, it can be hard to know where to start, but if you’re living there it’s easy to fall into the same old routines… keep reading for all of our tips on what to see and things to do, whoever you are.
 From the mightiest of Toronto tourist attractions, to the smallest hidden gems, get out there and see the city in a new light!

-1. Take the Kensington Market & Chinatown Toronto Food Tour
+1. Take the Beyond Kensington Market Toronto Food Tour

 2. Try the Peameal Bacon Sandwich at the St. Lawrence Market

 The St. Lawrence Market is one of the best closed markets in North America, and it’s a total foodie haven full of fresh produce, artisanal cheese, and so much more – both edible and not!
 Make sure you stop by Carousel Bakery to get a taste of Toronto’s iconic Peameal Bacon Sandwich, a can’t-miss stop on any Toronto bucket list. website